crunchy-games/.github/profile/README.md

 ## Are we chill with modding, forking, etc.?
 Absolutely!
-Most games have built-in modding support through Lua (I, Dom, have been considering Grug for a while), and all of our free games (including demos) are open source.
+Most games have built-in modding support through Lua, and all of our free games (including demos) are open source.

 Once we stop working on the game, we will open source